izzyacademy/log4shell-mitigation/README.md

 ```

-This command will remote the class from the log4j-core*.jar file
+This command will remote the class from the log4j-core*.jar file for the affected versions

 Stay tuned for additional updates.